mikosik/smooth-build/doc/tutorial.md

 Note that currently explicit assignment of argument to parameter cannot be done for value that is passed through a pipe.
-This may be a nuisanance as you have to use nested function calls in such cases.
+This may be a nuisance as you have to use nested function calls in such cases.

 ### Caching